ADULT LEADER TRAINING

 - Complete the Ranger Safety training course online

-- Plan and conduct an outpost activity with the help of junior leaders with a focus on applicable safety measures.
-Read the booklet "Preventing Child & Substance Abuse" and review the included discussion questions with a group of boys and/or parents.
+- Plan and conduct an outpost activity with the help of junior leaders, with a focus on applicable safety measures.

 - Submit a Safety Level Application to the national Royal Rangers office for approval & processing.